ScilifelabDataCentre/dds_web/README.md

 <br><br>

 > :exclamation: <br>
-> At the time of writing, upload within the default projects will most likely not work. <br>
+> At the time of writing, upload within projects created in the development database will most likely not work. <br>
 > To use the upload functionality with the `CLI`, first create a project.
 ### Database changes